Home » Articles » Mohorovicic Discontinuity

 The Moho: Image of Earth's internal structure by USGS - Mohorovicic Discontinuity (red line) added by Geology.com.

 What is the Mohorovičić Discontinuity?

 The Mohorovicic Discontinuity, or "Moho," is the boundary between the crust and the mantle.
-The red line in the drawing at right
+The red line in the diagram shows its location.